Vip3r-MC/VulnVault/README.md

 ```

 ## Disclaimer
+> [!CAUTION]

-This repository is for educational and research purposes only.
+> This repository is for educational and research purposes only.
 Always ensure you have proper authorization before testing any vulnerabilities in production environments.